gautampambhar/azure-aks-azcicd-deploy/README.md

 # Deploy
 To deploy this project with the Azure YAML pipeline, please read `RAEDMEs/README-PROF-DEPLOY` and mimic the steps in your azure environments.

+It is going to deploy 4 applications(2 standard nginx and 1 java app with MySql database and 1 DotNet application) on AKS system node pool(Linux) and User node pool(Linux + Windows).
+Manfiests files for application workload can be found in `all-projects/cicd1/kube-manifests`

 # CICD Pipeline Features
 - Build and push application docker images to Azure Container Registry(ACR)
 - Create multi-environment Azure AKS infrastruture with Terraform
 - Deploy Application Kubernetes manifests file to AKS

-# Auth
+# Auth to AKS
-- Assigned RBAC Roles with Terraform using Azure Active Directory to grant AKS access to respective teams.
+- Authorization access to AKS works with Azure RBAC Roles with Terraform using Azure Active Directory to grant AKS access to respective teams.

 # Credits
 - Few concepts are borrowed from the stacksimplify Udemy course